 Diagnosing Feline Cerebellar Hypoplasia

 There is no simple test to diagnose cerebellar hypoplasia in cats.
 However, your veterinarian may recommend a series of tests to rule out more serious conditions.
 Your vet will likely start with routine lab work like blood chemistry, complete blood count, and urinalysis.
-These tests may reveal metabolic problems, organ dysfunction, or abnormal cells in blood or urine.
+These tests may reveal metabolic problems, organ dysfunction, or abnormal cells in the blood or urine.

 Caring for a Cat With Cerebellar Hypoplasia

 There is no cure for feline cerebellar hypoplasia.
 Sadly, euthanasia may be the most humane option for cats with very severe cerebellar hypoplasia.
-Fortunately, most cats with mild to moderate cerebellar hypoplasia can lead relatively normal lives with a little extra help from their owners.
+The good news is that most cats with mild to moderate cerebellar hypoplasia can lead relatively normal lives with a little extra help from their owners.

 Cats with cerebellar hypoplasia should always be spayed or neutered in case their condition is genetic and can be passed down.

-A cat with cerebellar hypoplasia will do better with large litter boxes that are easy to get in and out of.
-Ramps placed in front of litter boxes and furniture can make it much easier for the cat to access these areas.
+Cats with cerebellar hypoplasia will do better with large litter boxes that are easy to get in and out of.
+Ramps placed in front of litter boxes and furniture can make it much easier for cats to access these areas.
 For safety, place baby gates at steps to prevent falls.
 Avoid giving easy access to very high places as these cats are more likely to fall.
 Help create traction where there are slick floors by laying down yoga mats or foam pads.
 Use non-slip mats for the food and water bowls and keep a non-slip standing surface in front of the bowls for your cat to stand on.
 Wide bowls for food and water may be easier for cats to access.

-A cat with mild to moderate cerebellar hypoplasia may be more accident-prone than the average cat, but chances are, it can learn to adapt and compensate for her differences and live a long happy life.
+A cat with mild to moderate cerebellar hypoplasia may be more accident-prone than the average cat, but there's a high likelihood the cat can learn to adapt and compensate for the differences and live a long happy life.
 A little help from you will go a long way.